 The Department houses several centers and institutes that offer certificates.
 You may apply to any certificate.
 PhD students usually can fit a certificate in their required credit load.
-In addition, there are other School of University level certificates that may be of interest to you.
+In addition, there are other School or University level certificates that may be of interest to you.
+More information on certificate programs offered at Pitt Public Health can be found at: https://publichealth.pitt.edu/certificates.

 The BCHS available certificate are the following

-- Community-Based Participatory Research and Practice (CBPR) - Evaluation of Public Health Programs - Lesbian, Gay, Bisexual, and Transgender Individuals' Health and Wellness (LGBT)
+- Community-Based Participatory Research and Practice (CBPR) - Evaluation of Public Health Programs

+• Lesbian, Gay, Bisexual, and Transgender Individuals' Health and Wellness (LGBT)